Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide (1).md

 * If you can't find answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
 * Brim, raft, and skirt are detachable structures for enhancing object adherence to the heated bed.

 Don't create names for steps, processes or procedures.
-Check the[Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp)first.
+Check the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.

 In terms of grammar, avoid using **be + Verb (ing)** to describe future event.
 Use **be + Verb (ing)** to indicate progressive tense, while use the less confusing **will + Verb** to express future.
 For example, don't say: